jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 SAS has "WORK" -- is this set to something in the module load process?

-R has "TEMPDIR" which defaults to /tmp.
+R has "TMPDIR" which defaults to /tmp.
 We may be changing the module load code to define this to /fastscratch where that is present (which should be everywhere except on C-SUB nodes).

 ```
 You could use your 1TB of fastscratch space for this.
 So your SLURM script could use commands like:

 module load conda_R
-export TEMPDIR=$MYSCRATCH
+export TMPDIR=$MYSCRATCH
 R CMD BATCH myprog.R

 ```